hjallepp/hjallepp.github.io/blog.md

 ---

-# The Course Blog That Made No Impact
+# MARCH 9, 2021, The Course Blog That Made No Impact

-Within this entry ye will find the last words of David The Plainclothed, as he recounts the experience of participating in a Game Design course at KTH in the fall of the year of our lord 2020.
+**Within this entry ye will find the last words of David The Plainclothed, as he recounts the experience of participating in a Game Design course at KTH in the fall of the year of our lord 2020.
 Look below, for the entries describing the descent into madness.
-Tremble ye faithful.
+Tremble ye faithful.**

----
+> "My past is Everything I failed to be."

+- Fernando Pessoa

 ## GETTING MY BLOG ON: NOVEMBER 3, 2020